cxreiff/cxreiff.github.io/src/assets/markdown/post1.md

 - <https://github.com/typicode/husky>
 - <https://github.com/okonet/lint-staged>

-By using lint-staged to run typechecking, linting, and tests against staged files, and using husky to require these checks run successfully before a commit, I've been able to prevent a number of bugs and linting errors from ever being checked into version control, as well as ensuring that the Jest snapshots checked into version control are always up-to-date.
+By using lint-staged to run typechecking, linting, and tests against staged files, and using husky to require these checks run successfully before a commit, I've been able to prevent a number of bugs and linting errors from ever being checked into version control.
 While type-checking, linting, and tests are also run remotely prior to deployment, catching these issues during a local commit is quicker and makes for a cleaner commit history.

 ---